Skip to main content

 • Will the project create jobs?

 Yes.
-During construction, approximately more than 200 temporary positions (direct jobs) will be created.
+During construction, approximately over 200 temporary positions (direct jobs) will be created.
 Positions will be held by local contractors.
 Once construction is completed, approximately 10-14 permanent jobs will be created.

 • Where can I apply for a job in construction or at the site?